Survey of Calgarians

-Given that the Citizen Satisfaction Survey is a year-over-year longitudinal survey, it provides more than opinions captured in a single moment of time; tracking citizens’ perceptions over time allows for comparison against previous years’ findings and allows The City to gauge and better understand shifts and changes in perception.
+Given that the Fall Survey of Calgarians is a year-over-year longitudinal survey, it provides more than opinions captured in a single moment of time; tracking Calgarians' perceptions annually allows for comparison against previous years’ findings and helps The City to gauge and better understand shifts and changes in perception.

 Quality of Life